riyaverma1697/twitter-analysis/README.md

 # Twitter Sentiment Analysis

-This code extracts the live streaming data from twitter related to any particular person, topic, current trending topics,etc.
-Will do stripping and slicing on the data to make it readable and perform sentiment analysis on this data.
+The project includes extracting of live streaming data from twitter and doing sentiment analysis on the data extracted using machine learning and natural language processing(NLP).